With summer in full swing, it's time for you and your four-legged friend to get out and feel the sand under your paws.

 6 St Leonards Road, Hauraki

-For anyone on the North Shore, the little-known St Leonard’s is the place to go, offering an off-lead beach spot during daytime hours.
+For anyone on the North Shore, the little-known St Leonard’s is the place to go, offering an off-lead beach spot at all hours.

 Mellons Bay Beach